chetansinghsajwan/notes/postgres/commands/drop-database.md

     FORCE
 ```

 Only the owner of the database, or a superuser, can drop a database.

 Dropping a database removes all objects that were contained within the database.

-The destruction of a database cannot be undone.
+This action cannot be undone.

-You cannot execute the `DROP DATABASE` command while connected to the victim database.
-You can, however, be connected to any other database, including the `template1` database. `template1` would be the only option for dropping the last user database of a given cluster.
+You cannot execute this command while connected to the target database.

+If anyone else is connected to the target database, this command will fail unless you use the `FORCE` option.

 ## References